What is the function of the Internal Affairs Bureau?

 No. But if a person deliberately makes a false complaint and statement against a member, that person may be criminally prosecuted or held civilly liable.
 N.J.S.
 2C:28-3 Unsworn Falsification to Authorities states, ” A person commits a crime of the fourth degree if he makes a written false statement which he does not believe to be true, on or pursuant to a form bearing notice, authorized by law, to the affect that false statements made therein are punishable.”
-Those who provide false information to members of the Office of Professional Standards will be prosecuted to the fullest extent of the law.
+Those who provide false information to members of the Internal Affairs Bureau will be prosecuted to the fullest extent of the law.

 What happens when the investigation is concluded?